 The scientists think the antimatter particles are formed inside thunderstorms in terrestrial gamma-ray flashes associated with lightning.
 They estimate that about 500 gamma-ray flashes occur daily worldwide, but most go undetected.

 “These signals are the first direct evidence that thunderstorms make antimatter particle beams,” said Michael Briggs, a member of Fermi’s Gamma-ray Burst Monitor team at the University of Alabama in Huntsville.
 He presented the team’s findings last week at the American Astronomical Society meeting in Seattle.

-Antimatter is one of the mainstays of science fiction but it is “rare in the present-day universe,” NASA says, explaining that antimatter is called the “mirror image” of ordinary matter, because for every type of ordinary matter particle, an antimatter particle can be created that is identical except for an opposite electric charge.
+Rare in the present-day universe, NASA says antimatter is called the “mirror image” of ordinary matter, because for every type of ordinary matter particle, an antimatter particle can be created that is identical except for an opposite electric charge.

-Antimatter is created in solar flares on the Sun and clouds of antimatter have been observed in the Milky Way, our home galaxy, but the phenomenon has never before been seen on Earth.
+Antimatter is created in solar flares on the Sun and clouds of antimatter have been observed in the Milky Way, our home galaxy, but the phenomenon has never seen before on Earth.

 Acting like enormous particle accelerators, thunderstorms can emit terrestrial gamma-ray flashes, called TGFs, as well as high-energy electrons and positrons, which are the antiparticles of electrons.